ACMT Highlights Tox-in-Ten: Episode 51

 Gillian Beauchamp, MD, FACMT, FASAM (Moderator)

-Lehigh Valley Health Network; USF Morsani College of Medicine
+Lehigh Valley Health Network, USF Morsani College of Medicine, Jefferson Health

-Gillian Beauchamp, MD, is fellowship director for the Lehigh Valley Health Network (LVHN) Medical Toxicology fellowship; core faculty for the LVHN emergency medicine residency; Associate professor, USF Morsani College of Medicine; LVHN Medical director for acute care substance use and prevention; Co-chair, LVHN Opioid Stewardship and Linkage to Treatment Committee; and Vice Chair for Education and Community Engagement in the Lehigh Valley Health Network Department of Emergency and Hospital Medicine.
+Gillian Beauchamp, MD, is Vice Chair for Education and Community Engagement in the Lehigh Valley Health Network Department of Emergency and Hospital Medicine & Division of Medical Toxicology.
+She is an Associate Professor at USF Morsani College of Medicine, and Adjunct Clinical Associate Professor at Jefferson University.
 She is board certified in Emergency Medicine, Medical Toxicology and Addiction Medicine.
-She is an Editorial board member for Toxicology Communications and a Reviews Section Editor and Editorial board member for the Journal of Medical Toxicology; She is co-host for the Tox in Ten: ACMT Highlights podcast and oversees the ACMT online toxicology lecture library as a member of the ACMT Education Committee.
+She is an Editorial board member for Toxicology Communications and a Reviews Section Editor and Editorial board member for the Journal of Medical Toxicology; and is co-host for the Tox in Ten: ACMT Highlights podcast.

 Stephanie Weiss, MD, PhD